LunarWatcher/dotfiles/README.md

 ## .vimrc
 Compatibility: assume latest Vim.

 As you can see, my Makefile has a target for vim that compiles Vim, so I have no reason to stay backwards-compatible.
-I'll update if I have to, and I can do it in 2 minutes or less on my current hardware.
+I'll update if I have to, and I can do it in 1.5 minute or less on my current hardware.

 ### Notes